 You can submit your Articles of Organization by email, fax, in person, or online.

 All of that being said, filing official government documents like this can be intimidating and/or complicated for many people, which is why we’re here.
-With our business formation plans, our professionals handle the filing for you to make sure it’s done quickly and correctly the first time.
+With our business formation services, our professionals handle the filing for you to make sure it’s done quickly and correctly the first time.

 If you have us handle filing your Articles of Organization, once the state approves your LLC, your paperwork will be available from your ZenBusiness dashboard, where you can keep it and other important paperwork digitally organized.